SciTools/iris/docs/iris/src/userguide/navigating_a_cube.rst

 To solve this, all of :func:`iris.load`, :func:`iris.load_cube`, and :func:`iris.load_cubes` support a callback keyword.

-The callback is a user defined function which must have the calling sequence ``function(cube, field, filename)`` which can make any modifications to the cube in-place.
+The callback is a user defined function which must have the calling sequence ``function(cube, field, filename)`` which can make any modifications to the cube in-place, or alternatively return a completely new cube instance.

 Suppose we wish to load a lagged ensemble dataset from the Met Office's GloSea4 model.
 The data for this example represents 13 ensemble members of 6 one month timesteps; the logistics of the